-Usually, it’s expressing the importance of checking on your friends who are in a specific category because they are struggling.
+Usually, it expresses the importance of checking on your friends in a specific category because they are indeed struggling.

-It’s so hard to hurt at the hand of another, isn’t it?
+It’s so hard to be wounded at the hands of another, isn’t it?

 Especially when you love them, and they return your love with a cold shoulder or treat you badly.